ebof1223/Topsters/README.md

   * View past top albums by relevant music critics and institutions.
   * Bookmark topsters and rearrange their order, setting a priority to a topsters for future listening.
   * Verification, such as a character limit on titles, snackbar errors such as duplicate albums and album over-capacity.
+  * Feed that displays recommended topsters (static), created topsters, and bookmarks.

   # Notes